 - Evacuate and activate the fire alarm system by pulling the nearest fire alarm.

 - Use nearest exit or alternate safe route.

-- From a safe location (assembly point if one has been established for your office) call 911 or #9-911 (from campus phone) and be prepared to give:
+- From a safe location (assembly point if one has been established for your office) call 911 and be prepared to give:

 - ✓ Building Name

 - ✓ Floor

 - ✓ Room Number

 - ✓ Type of Incident